-Most rural residents access groundwater resources for their everyday water supply through their their bore.
+Most rural residents access groundwater resources for their everyday water supply through their bore.

 Many different groundwater systems underlie the rural area.
-These systems impact on the water your bore can access.
+These systems determine what water your bore can access.

-Find out what groundwater system you are drawing your water by using the:
+Find out what groundwater system you are drawing your water from by using the:

 - 'Know your bore' tool

 - view the Darwin Rural Water Control District map or